khulnasoft-lab/design.khulnasoft.com/contents/content/terminology.md

 #### Roles

 Users have different abilities depending on the access level they have in a particular group or project.
 These permission levels are defined under a set of roles.
-These roles include administrator, owner, master, developer, reporter, and guest.
+These roles include administrator, owner, maintainer, developer, reporter, and guest.

 ### Comments & Discussions